Wednesday, 6 June 2012

 Below: an Austin-Healey 3000 Mk I from 1960, a rally replica of the car in which Pat Moss (Stirling's sister) won the Liège-Rome-Liège and finished second in the Coupe des Alpes.

 As well as the oldtimers, there were modern cars from Jaguar, Land-Rover, Lotus and Aston Martin; these somehow did not attract my attention.
 Today's cars for me lack character.
-A classic that has passed the test of time, driven infrequently and cherished by its owner, is a thing of great value and beauty.
-Without character, a car is but a commodity, a box on wheels for getting one from here to where public transport does not go or for doing the weekly shop.
+A classic that has passed the test of time, driven infrequently and cherished by its owner, is an object of great value and beauty.
+Without character, a car is but a commodity, a functional box on wheels for getting one from here to where public transport does not go or for doing the weekly shop.
+I like cars that have a lot more charisma than a washing machine or fridge-freezer.

-It was wonderful seeing this many excellently maintained British classics - cars I well recall being impressed by in my childhood - in the stately surroundings of a Polish palace.
-I look forward to next year's event!
+It was wonderful seeing this many excellently maintained British classics - cars that impressed me since my childhood - in the stately surroundings of a Polish palace.
+This is what Britishness is all about - quality engineering, thoroughbred tradition, classic style - a language understood the world over.

 This time last year: